marcpaterno/spack_retreat/plan-for-standard-builds.md

 Here we describe the "steady state" plan for releases, the standard builds that will be created for each release, and guidance on how the experiments should use them.
 Some adjustments to the process might be needed during the transition from UPS to Spack.

-1. New releases will be created when one of the LArSoft experiments or the SciSoft team submits a successful pull request (PR) on one or more of the LArSoft repositories, or when one of the underlying dependencies is updated, which may occur at the discretion either of the experiments or the SciSoft team, depending on whether there is a physics impact.
+1. New releases will be created when one of the LArSoft experiments or the SciSoft team submits a successful pull request (PR) on one or more of the LArSoft repositories, or when one of the underlying dependencies is updated, which may occur at the discretion either of the experiments or the SciSoft team.
    The code of the experiment making a release request must be consistent with the current LArSoft release.

    PRs from experiments to recipes for 3rd party packages, and to the *art* and LArSoft packages will be welcomed.